AVERT is divided into three components:

 To use AVERT’s Statistical Module, the correct version of the free MATLAB Compiler Runtime (MCR) software needs to be installed.
 Run the “MCR _R2012b_…installer.exe” file that was downloaded in Step 2.
 Installing this software may require administrator rights.
 If you do not have rights as an administrator or have any questions, contact your IT specialist for assistance.

 The “AVERT Future Year Scenario Template v.1.0” spreadsheet is downloaded as part of the Statistical Module package.
 This Excel file is stored in one of the subfolders of the Statistical Module package called “AVERT Future Year Scenarios.”
 To access and use the Future Year Scenario Template, download the Statistical Module package, following the instructions above.
 Refer to the AVERT User Manual for instructions on using the Future Year Scenario Template.

 For each user-defined scenario, the user is strongly recommended to save this file (in the same subfolder) using the following naming convention:

 “AVERT Future Year Scenario Template v.1.0 <Scenario X>” where “Scenario X” is a user-defined name.

-Please note that each historic baseline year has a unique future year scenario template.
-Users should use the future year scenario template associated with the historic baseline year of interest.
+Please note that each historical baseline year has a unique future year scenario template.
+Users should use the future year scenario template associated with the historical baseline year of interest.

 Do you want other baseline years for the Statistical Module?